Andriy-Kulak/kulaksMarketplace/README.md

 4. paste the mneumonic to metamask and go to localhost:8545
 5. run > truffle migrate --reset
 6. npm run start

+Biggest frustation so far:
+- figuring out all configs when deploying the application either locally or to a test network
+- sometimes local deployment would work on initial contract method call, but then when I was trying to update the contract, the contract seems to have succeeded